devthefuture-org/blastra/README.md

 * **Isomorphic Data Loading**: Each page can provide a `loader()` function in `data.js` that runs on both server and client, ensuring consistent data fetching with `fetch`.
 * **SEO-First SSR**: Blastra focuses on SSR primarily for SEO.
 Personalized user logic remains on the client side after hydration.
 * **Hydration Optimization**: Use `fieldsConfig` to avoid duplicating large data (e.g., HTML strings) in both SSR HTML and JSON inline scripts.
+* **Client-only First Paint ("use client")**: Mark modules with `"use client"` to avoid hydration mismatches.
+SSR renders a stable placeholder during SSR and on the client’s first render, then swaps to the real UI on mount.
 * **Optional High-Performance Go Server**: Build and run your Blastra app on a Go-based SSR server for improved performance.
 * **Docker-Ready**: Built-in Dockerfile and docker-compose integration.
 * **Vite-Based**: Enjoy the speed and simplicity of Vite dev server and the flexible plugin ecosystem.